Last updated 2020-06-26. Last edited 2021-08-25

-Working with me are Personal Assistants (P.A.s) and the Contractor.
+Working with me during the day are Personal Assistants (P.A.s), and sometimes the Contractor.
 Plus a dog and two cats.

-Frank, the Contractor, is present for the entire project.
+Frank, the Contractor, is present throughout the entire project.
 Our rock.
 I gather new care instructions and user manuals from Frank, scanning as needed.
 Plus I fetch supplies, haul things, hold things steady, and update him on the owners’ schedules.
 And for getting him paid, make sure all his checks get to him!

-We all take turns managing the dog and two cats, two of whom are developing serious health conditions.
-Soon we’re all care-giving too.
+We all take turns managing the dog and two cats.

 Symptoms in the home— migraines, allergy, respiratory, skin

 In the family, Ava suffers from migraines, which may be triggered by certain foods or fragrances.
 Then there are the cats.
 One with feline asthma; the other with chronic skin sores— seasonal allergies, Ava says, that seem to worsen in dusty conditions.

 Two P.A.s have other respiratory symptoms.
 Cecilia has chronic bronchitis, barely suppressing symptoms on the job (pre-COVID).
 And previously had asthma.
 Ruth has frequent severe throat and skin inflammation “from so much dust here!”